Stuart Little 2: Critical reception

-The film had an opening weekend gross of $15.1 million.
-The domestic total was $65 million and the worldwide total was $170 million against an estimated production budget of $120 million, less than its predecessor.

 Soundtrack

 The soundtrack, Music from and Inspired by Stuart Little 2, was released by Epic Records and Sony Music Soundtrax on July 16, 2002, on Audio CD and Compact Cassette.
 The tracks in bold do not appear on the film and the final two tracks are score cues composed by Alan Silvestri.

 Another album features the entirety of Silvestri's orchestral score for the film.